realnedsanders/Coordination-Trilemma/docs/BUILD.md

 - **Build custom Docker image**: Rebuilds minimal Alpine-based image when Dockerfile changes
 - **Lint LaTeX files**: Checks all .tex files using ChkTeX
 - **Build the PDF**: Compiles using the custom minimal image
-- **Sign artifacts**: Cryptographically signs PDF and generates SLSA provenance
+- **Sign the PDF**: Cryptographically signs PDF with Cosign (keyless) and generates SLSA provenance
-- **Deploy to GitHub Pages**: Publishes the latest PDF with embedded viewer
+- **Deploy to GitHub Pages**: Publishes the **signed** PDF to https://enlightenment.dev

+The workflow ensures that only cryptographically signed PDFs are deployed to production.
+The signature bundle (`main.pdf.cosign.bundle`) is also deployed and can be used to verify authenticity.

 ## 📁 Project Structure